Bubbers/Bubba-3D/README.md

 About
 -----
-This is a small 3D-engine programmed in C++ using openGL.
+This is a small 3D Game-Engine programmed in C++ using openGL.
 Originally implemented as a school project, now extended for fun!

 Usage